-Stress and anxiety have a direct physiological effect on the brain and body.
+Stress have a direct physiological effect on the brain and body.
 Specifically, stress interrupts and hijacks the brain, stopping it from sending the signals that are needed to trigger an erection.

 Chronic stress can also lead to a decrease in male sex hormones, which in turn is associated with erectile dysfunction.

 What are some common sources of stress that can lead to ED?